Lutero95/personal-registration/README.md

 3. **API Routes**:

-   Use Postman, Insomnia, or another similar tool to access the following API endpoints:
+   Use Postman, Insomnia, or another similar tool to access the following API routes:

    - **GET** - Retrieve a person by ID:
      ```http